dhardestylewis/DEM2basin/README.md

     * vary by stream order

 ## Already preprocessed DEMs
 Already preprocessed DEMs are now available for the vast majority of Texas's HUC12s if you are a [TACC user](https://portal.tacc.utexas.edu/).
 You can request a TACC account [here](https://portal.tacc.utexas.edu/account-request).
-Please [submit a ticket](https://portal.tacc.utexas.edu/tacc-consulting) if you are interested in accessing this data.
-You may also contact me directly [@dhardestylewis](https://github.com/dhardestylewis)
 ### Notes about preprocessed DEMs
 * The DEMs are not provided for any HUC12s that have any gap in 1m resolution data.
 * All of the DEMS are reprojected to [WGS 84 / UTM 14N](https://epsg.io/32614), even if the HUC12 is outside of UTM 14.
-* The DEMs are
 ### Where to find them
-The DEMs are
+The DEMs are located on [Stampede2](https://www.tacc.utexas.edu/systems/stampede2) at `/scratch/projects/tnris/dhl-flood-modelling`.
+### If you run into trouble
+Please [submit a ticket](https://portal.tacc.utexas.edu/tacc-consulting) if you have trouble accessing this data.
+You may also contact me directly at [@dhardestylewis](https://github.com/dhardestylewis) or <dhl@tacc.utexas.edu>